era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Determines the export conditions of the struct tag.
 These may depend on declarations in this lexical unit.

-Writes a second `directive` expression that defines three more things, the first two of which have names based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:
+Contributes a second `directive` expression that defines three more things, the first two of which have names based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:

 * A struct metadata operation with automatically determined struct export conditions, with a main tag name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`, and with projection names based on the metadata of the free variables of the wrapped `body` expression.